Donald Riegle: U.S. Representative

 In 1966, Richard Nixon persuaded Riegle to return to Michigan to run for Congress.

-Riegle was then 28 years old and considered to be a moderate Republican.
+Riegle was then 28 years old and considered to be a moderate-to-liberal Republican.
 Nixon attended an early campaign fundraiser, and talked up Riegle's prospects to reporters.

-Riegle defeated incumbent Democratic U.S. Representative John C. Mackie, to be elected from Michigan's 7th congressional district to the 90th Congress.
+Riegle defeated incumbent Democratic U.S. Representative John C. Mackie in an upset, to be elected from Michigan's 7th congressional district to the 90th Congress.
 Mackie was one of the Michigan Five Fluke Freshmen who lost their seats after a single term.

-In 1973, Riegle changed party affiliation to become a Democrat over differences with the Richard Nixon administration regarding the Vietnam War and the Southern strategy.
-He was re-elected as a Democrat to the 94th Congress.
-He did not run for reelection to the House in 1976, but announced his candidacy for the U.S. Senate to succeed retiring Senator Philip Hart and defeated Michigan Secretary of State Richard H. Austin and fellow Congressman James G. O'Hara in the Democratic primary.
-He defeated Republican Congressman Marvin L. Esch in the general election.
+In 1973, Riegle changed party affiliation to become a Democrat because of differences with Nixon regarding the Vietnam War, civil rights and other issues.

-In 1973 Riegle was one of the co-sponsors of H.R.
+In 1973, Riegle was one of the co-sponsors of H.R.
 8163, a bill to prevent discrimination on the basis of sex or marital status in the granting of credit, also known as the Equal Credit Opportunity Act.
-Sponsored by Congresswoman Bella Abzug, the Equal Credit Opportunity was passed by the House and the Senate in 1974 and was signed into law by President Gerald Ford on October 28, 1974.
+Sponsored by Congresswoman Bella Abzug, the Equal Credit Opportunity Act was passed by the House and the Senate in 1974 and was signed into law by President Gerald Ford on October 28, 1974.